 There is an even more direct relationship between the stock market and the housing market when it comes to lending and mortgages.
 Almost all homeowners, when they buy a home, make a down payment and then borrow the rest of the purchase price from a mortgage lender.
 The health of the domestic economy, which is influenced by what stock markets are doing, plays a large part in whether interest rates go up or down and in how willing lenders are to extend loans.

-So what do uncertain stock markets mean for homeowners in Los Angeles with respect to interest rates and lending/borrowing?
+So what do uncertain stock markets mean for homeowners in Riverside with respect to interest rates and lending/borrowing?
 Just this, according to the experts: “In times of low volatility, banks often will lower interest rates because of increased confidence in borrowers’ ability to repay loans.
 In times of high economic volatility, interest rates could increase because of uncertainty.”

 A Buyer’s Market?